ManifoldScholar/manifold-docusaurus/docs/administering/readingGroups_be.md

 There are two buttons with the search bar: **Reset** and **Options**.

 The **Reset** button clears the search bar and resets the listings to the default view that shows all of the Group’s annotations.
 The **Options** button unveils two dropdowns to filter and order the results of a search.
 Search results can be filtered by flag status and ordered by creation date or by username.
 This allows administrators to quickly filter annotations for possible concerns, review them, and then, if warranted, take action to remove them.
+You can refine the list of annotations using only the filtering dropdowns.
+The list will update to match the criteria you select even if you don’t include a keyword search.

 :::note What’s This Flagging of Which You Speak?
 Flagging is the means by which users can call attention to specific annotations or comments for review by an instance administrator.